lukasganster/sort/README.md

 Dependencies: none

 A sort method for arrays that contains Objects.
 The parameter **properties** specifies the properties to be sorted by (ascending).
-An option to sort properties differently in ascending and descending order will follow soon.
+Optionally, an object can be defined per property, which specifies the name of the property as well as the order.
+The example below illustrates the uncomplicated use.

 Returns a sorted array according to the given properties.

-## Usage
+## Demo

 ```js
 const people = [